turingschool/backend-curriculum-site/module2/misc/blogger.md

 * RESTful design
 * Adding gems for extra features

 This tutorial is open source.
 If you notice errors, typos, or have questions/suggestions, please [submit them to the project on GitHub](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module2/misc/blogger.md).
+You can find a completed (through Iter3) version [here](https://github.com/AliSchlereth/blogger).

 ## I0: Up and Running